Student Code of Conduct

 3. To the extent consistent with College policy, failing to comply with any additional or more specific actions required by a campus department to limit the spread of infectious disease, while participating in a program or activity, utilizing a service or benefit, or using College facilities.

-1. The health and safety of member of the College community are the primary concerns of the College.
-To this end, we have instituted expectations for students pertaining to the mitigation of the spread of infectious disease.
-The College added this section, which outlines prohibited conduct for students, to provide the structures necessary to maintain an in-person academic experience, while mitigating the spread of infectious disease.
+The health and safety of members of the College community are the primary concerns of the College.
+To this end, expectations have been instituted for students pertaining to the mitigation of the spread of infectious diseases.
+This section outlines prohibited conduct for students, to provide the structures necessary to maintain an in-person academic experience, while mitigating the spread of infectious disease.

-2. Beyond the expectations found in this section, and to mitigate the risk of spread of infectious diseases, students are strongly encouraged to take personal responsibility for the health and safety of themselves and others by following these recommendations:
+1. Beyond the expectations found in this section, and to mitigate the risk of the spread of infectious diseases, students are strongly encouraged to take personal responsibility for the health and safety of themselves and others by following these recommendations:

 1. Educating oneself about infectious diseases and following all CDC guidelines.

-2. Understanding the local, regional, and statewide recommendations.
+2. Understanding and heeding the local, regional, and statewide recommendations.

 4. If contacted by an individual performing contact tracing, students are strongly urged to participate in a timely manner.